Codenomicon/defensics-contrib/external-instrumentation/README.markdown

 port 8000.
 You can use this script in any of the external instrumentation hooks (before, after, as instrumentation and so on).

+In addition, `send-code-env.py` parses the response from the client harness to detect if errors have occurred.
+If so, informative messages are printed to the console and the script returns a non-zero value, which means Defensics will mark the corresponding test case as a failure.

 # Log file monitoring #